elianakrakov/elianakrakov/_posts/2021-02-09-postaggregation.md

 | Measurement # | File name ( amyloid in quartz syringe) |
 | --- | --- |
 | 1 | 2021_feb9_1mA_300s_abquartz_aggregate_stepI.hxt|
 | 2 | 2021_feb9_1mA_300s_abquartz_aggregate_stepII.hxt |

-did not see much so just took one sample.
+did not see anything promising so left it at one measurment.

 # Tau
 barely enough sample to see.